deva666/Peko/README.md

 ### LiveData and screen rotations
 You don't have to do anything, this logic is already inside the `PermissionsLiveData` class.
-You just have to call observe in the `onCreate` method.
+You just have to call observe in the `onCreate` method and of course use `androidx.lifecycle.ViewModel`.

 ## License